Slavery: Africa

 Slavery was widespread in Africa, which pursued both internal and external slave trade.
 In the Senegambia region, between 1300 and 1900, close to one-third of the population was enslaved.
 In early Islamic states of the western Sahel, including Ghana, Mali, Segou, and Songhai, about a third of the population were enslaved.

+In European courtly society, and European aristocracy, black African slaves and their children became visible in the late 1300s and 1400s.
+Starting with Frederick II, Holy Roman Emperor, black Africans were included in the retinue.
+In 1402 an Ethiopian embassy reached Venice.
+In the 1470s black Africans were painted as court attendants in wall paintings that were displayed in Mantua and Ferrara.
+In the 1490s black Africans were included on the emblem of the Duke of Milan.

 During the trans-Saharan slave trade, slaves from West Africa were transported across the Sahara desert to North Africa to be sold to Mediterranean and Middle eastern civilizations.
+During the Red Sea slave trade, slaves were transported from Africa across the Red Sea to the Arabian Peninsula.
 The Indian Ocean slave trade, sometimes known as the east African slave trade, was multi-directional.
 Africans were sent as slaves to the Arabian Peninsula, to Indian Ocean islands (including Madagascar), to the Indian subcontinent, and later to the Americas.
 These traders captured Bantu peoples (Zanj) from the interior in present-day Kenya, Mozambique and Tanzania and brought them to the coast.
 There, the slaves gradually assimilated in rural areas, particularly on Unguja and Pemba islands.